Shooting in Hungary

 Every Aspect of a Medieval Production Available in Hungary

-When it comes to medieval shoots, many international productions choose Hungary for quite a good reason.
-The country has to offer more than 30,000 square meters of rentable Medieval backlots, hundreds of thousands of props and costumes, as well as hundreds of various types of authentic Medieval locations, not to mention countless expert crew members and even trained animals.
-All around the year the local weather conditions and nature provide scenery typical of the Middle Ages.
-This article delves into the details of all above and provides the reader with a comprehensive picture of the Hungarian film industry and infrastructure.
+When it comes to medieval-themed productions, many international filmmakers choose Hungary—and for good reason.
+The country offers more than 30,000 square meters of rentable medieval backlots, hundreds of thousands of props and costumes, and hundreds of diverse authentic medieval locations.
+In addition, Hungary offers a wealth of skilled crew members and even trained animals to enhance historical accuracy.
+Throughout the year, the local weather conditions and natural landscapes provide scenery that perfectly evokes the Middle Ages.
+This article delves into all these aspects, offering a comprehensive overview of Hungary’s film industry and infrastructure.

-When it comes to medieval shoots, many international productions choose Hungary for quite a good reason.
-The country has to offer more than 30,000 square meters of rentable Medieval backlots, hundreds of thousands of props and costumes, as well as hundreds of various types of authentic Medieval locations, not to mention countless expert crew members and even trained animals.
-All around the year the local weather conditions and nature provide scenery typical of the Middle Ages.
-This article delves into the details of all above and provides the reader with a comprehensive picture of the Hungarian film industry and infrastructure.
+When it comes to medieval-themed productions, many international filmmakers choose Hungary—and for good reason.
+The country offers more than 30,000 square meters of rentable medieval backlots, hundreds of thousands of props and costumes, and hundreds of diverse authentic medieval locations.
+In addition, Hungary offers a wealth of skilled crew members and even trained animals to enhance historical accuracy.
+Throughout the year, the local weather conditions and natural landscapes provide scenery that perfectly evokes the Middle Ages.
+This article delves into all these aspects, offering a comprehensive overview of Hungary’s film industry and infrastructure.

 Hungary’s Connection to the Middle Ages